The Merry Wives of Windsor

 We meet at 11:50am.
-There will be 16 chairs in a circle and whoever wants to read out loud can choose one of the 16.
+Whoever wants to read out loud can choose to sit at the table.
 There will be additional seating available for anyone who wants to read along silently.
 (Although we might ask you to pipe in for crowd scenes!)
 The reading starts at 12:00 pm.
 We will take a 15 minute break in the middle of each play.
-During the break readers inside the circle can give up their seats to anyone outside of the circle who would like a turn to read out loud.
+During the break, anyone outside of the circle who would like a turn to read out loud may pull up a chair.
 Some copies of the play will be available, but please bring your own if possible.

 Readings will always be free and open to the public.
 Hearing these plays read aloud will give you more insight into the depth of Shakespeare’s works.

 We welcome all voices, all dialects!
 This is intended to be a fun time, so bring your sense of humor.

 Want to read ALL the plays in HALF the time??

 Head on down to Rutherford County on the 3rd Saturday of every month where The Rutherford County Shakespeare Society is hosting their own Shakespeare Allowed starting in the middle of the canon with As You Like It!
 Starting July 21st, 2018 at noon at the Linebaugh Library and continuing indefinitely!

 Shakespeare Allowed Dates

 Henry VI, Part I: July 7, 2018

 Titus Andronicus: November 3rd, 2018